 - Speech Recognition (Dragon Naturally Speaking)

 - Scan in paper encounter forms

 - Dictate and have transcriptionist type into electronic notes

 - Use a Tablet-PC and record the "digital ink"

 3. Define "Top 20" Usage Lists

-Defining the above usage lists, you will have a great head start to downloading or creating customized templates or "docuplates" to use for encounters.
-As well as your Top 20, consider looking at the clinic superbill for more items frequently used.
+Defining the above usage lists, a user will have a great head start to downloading or creating customized templates or "docuplates" to use for encounters.
+As well as the user's Top 20, consider looking at the clinic superbill for more items frequently used.

 4. CPT-Coded Item Setup

 During initial set up, it is important to take all the procedure codes on the clinics Superbill and confirm they are downloaded locally.
 These are SMARText items of the Plan item type.

 Have each clinician that will be entering procedure codes look at each downloaded term from the Superbill list and indicate how they would do a search for that term.
 If the clinician's choice of search words is not in the description, check to see if it is included as a keyword.
 If not, then we suggest contacting SOAPware, so that we can add it for all SOAPware users.
 Send an email message of suggestions to [email protected]